icecave/parity/README.md

 * [Self Comparable](src/Icecave/Parity/SelfComparableInterface.php): A comparable that may only be compared to other objects of the same type.
 * [Any Comparable](src/Icecave/Parity/AnyComparableInterface.php): A comparable that may be freely compared to values of any other type.

-### Comparators
+### Comparator

-* [Comparator](src/Icecave/Parity/Comparator/ComparatorInterface.php): Defines comparison behavior for values other than itself.

-**Parity** provides the following comparator implementations:
+A *[Comparator](src/Icecave/Parity/Comparator/ComparatorInterface.php)* defines comparison behavior for values other than itself. **Parity** provides the following comparator implementations:

 * [Parity Comparator](src/Icecave/Parity/Comparator/ParityComparator.php): Implements the logic surrounding comparables mentioned in the section above.
 * [Deep Comparator](src/Icecave/Parity/Comparator/DeepComparator.php): Performs deep comparison of arrays and objects.
 Object comparison is recursion-safe.
-* [Strict PHP Comparator](src/Icecave/Parity/Comparator/StrictPhpComparator.php): Approximates the behavior of PHP's strict comparison (===) for less-than/greater-than.
+* [Strict PHP Comparator](src/Icecave/Parity/Comparator/StrictPhpComparator.php): Approximates PHP's strict comparison for the full suite of comparison operations.
 * [PHP Comparator](src/Icecave/Parity/Comparator/PhpComparator.php): Exposes the standard PHP comparison behavior as a Parity comparator.

 ## Example

-The simplest way to use **Parity** is via the convenience methods on the `Parity` class.
+The **Parity** comparison engine is used via static methods on the `Parity` facade class.
 These methods accept any types and are guaranteed to produce a deterministic comparison result.
+Some basic examples are shown below using integers.

 ```php
 assert(Parity::compare(1, 2) < 0);